Exploring Art Therapy

 What is art therapy?

 Art therapy is the process of creating and interpreting art as a form of mental health treatment.
-Registered art therapists trained in this method often help people work through their emotions, symptoms, and concerns through different forms of artistic expression, such as painting, drawing, and sculpting.
+Registered art therapists trained in the art therapy method often help people work through their emotions, symptoms, and concerns through different forms of artistic expression, such as painting, drawing, and sculpting.
 Other types of therapy such a music therapy are also chances to express your emotions through creativity.
 Art therapy work is a recognized form of therapy that requires certification and training in art and psychotherapy to become certified art therapists.
-They must also be licensed in their state to practice counseling.
+They must also be licensed in their state to practice therapy.

 If you attend art therapy, you might paint or create a scene or object you did not realize was a symbolic expression of a firm belief or inner struggle.
 Credentialed art therapists can help you discuss and think about what these symbols mean in understandable ways and how your emotions or experiences might appear in your artwork.